Mackrics/currency-cli/README.md

 The program requires three arguments:

-1. The amount you wish to convert.
+1. The amount you wish to convert (default is 1).
-2. The currency you convert from.
+2. The currency you convert from (default is DKK).
-3. The currency you convert to.
+3. The currency you convert to (default is SEK).
+4. The date you wish to retrieve the conversion from (default is yesterday).

 Example:
 ```
-./currency-cli 10 EUR DKK
+./currency-cli 10 EUR DKK 2022-07-21
 ```